Caot2204/PointOfSaleServer/README.md

 The proyect have a technical file that explain it like a component software.
 The document is writed in Spanish (i'm sorry), I will work in the English version.
 All sourcecode is in English.

+The proyect has a .env file, inside, you can modify a database parameters, like type of database manager, database name, password, user, etc.

+For evit that everyone save a user, you should add the verifyToken and verifyIfAdminUser middlewares to "router.post('/', userController.saveUser)" inside /users/userRoutes.js

 Be free to extend and modify this proyect.

 Thanks for use this proyect.

-The proyect has a .env file, inside, you can modify a database parameters, like type of database manager, database name, password, user, etc.